yuvaneai/RAK-PVM/README.md

 RAK-PVM supports report-free image-only inference for downstream chest X-ray classification.

 **Reminder:** Please update the dataset and pretrained checkpoint paths in the corresponding downstream scripts according to your local environment.

-We evaluate the linear classification performance of RAK-PVM using:

 ```bash
 cd downstream/